audibleblink/secblog/content/post/passdb/index.md

 end
 ```

+## Seeding the Database

+Collections #1-5 are huge.
+And they also include tons of duplicate records.
+By setting the correct
+indices and database constraints, we can offload the task of knowing what is "good" vs "bad" data
+to the database itself, instead of worrying about that in code.
+I initially handled this logic in
+the code that seeds the database.

+> **Dev Tangent**: Software validation was a bad idea for a couple of reasons.
+There are no
+> assurances that the data in our database is clean.
+Especially when there are multiple threads, all
+> trying to write at the same time.
+Initially I just had a single-threaded seeding program.
+ETA was
+> about a year.
+During a multithread refactor, I ran into some concurrency problems.
+It was then
+> that I moved validation to the database.
+ETA dove down to 90 days.

 With the ORM configured, we can begin the seeding process.

-In order to create a `record`, we need 3 other pre-existing row ids: users, passwords, and domains.
+In order to create a `record`, we need 3 other pre-existing row ids: user_id, password_id, and
+domain_id.
 Sometimes, we encounter a line in the dump data that has all new data.
-Other times, maybe only the
+Other times,
-username and password is new.
-Upon trying to create a new `gmail.com` domain record, we'll get a
+maybe only the username and password is new.
+Upon trying to create a new `gmail.com` domain record,
-failure.
-In this scenario, we can subsequently just ask for the `id` of the existing `gmail.com`
+we'll get a failure because it doesn't meet our uniquness constraint.
+In this scenario, we can
+instead ask for the `id` of the existing `gmail.com` entry in our `domains` table.
+With
-entry in our `domains` table.
-With our 3 ids, we can now user them as foreign keys for a new
+our 3 ids, we can now use them as foreign keys for a new `record` entry.
-`record` entry.

 You may already see a drawback in our implementation here.
 In a worst case scenario, where we're
 trying to insert a fully duplicate record, that means we can have 7 queries to attempt to write 1
 record.
 That might be acceptable when seeding some datasets, but with a record count in the
 billions, that means a 45-day difference of seed time.
-Also keep in mind that each of the writes to
+Also keep in mind that each write to the
-the database is actually 2 writes, because the indices of each table also need to be updated.
+database is actually 2 writes, because the indices of each record also need to be updated.
+However,
-However, we decided early on to take this hit, since this isn't going to be write-heavy database.
+we decided early on to take this hit, since this isn't going to be write-heavy database.
+We could
-We could still help the seed times by leveraging Database Transactions and Postgres' `ON CONFLICT`
+still help the seed times by leveraging Database Transactions and Postgres' `ON CONFLICT` keyword
-keyword though.
+though.

 Grouping 7 different transactions into one will ensure that all operations required for adding a
 new dump entry to our tables occur together.